liang9-d/API/README.md

 ## Project Overview

-This project uses the Yelp Fusion API to analyze milk tea shops in San Gabriel, California.
-The goal is to combine API data retrieval, data transformation, exploratory analysis, and visualization to uncover insights about ratings, reviews, pricing tiers, and geographic distribution.
+This project leverages the Yelp Fusion API to analyze milk tea shops in San Gabriel, California.
+The goal is to integrate API data retrieval, data transformation, exploratory analysis, and visualization to uncover insights about ratings, reviews, pricing tiers, and geographic distribution.

-The analysis is performed in Python (Google Colab) use pandas, matplotlib/seaborn, and folium.
+The analysis is conducted in Python (Google Colab) using pandas for data manipulation, matplotlib and seaborn for visualizations, and folium for interactive maps.
+SQL is used to determine the ranking of specific stores within a location as well as overall rankings.

+Create a Power BI dashboard to present store ratings, locations, and rankings in a clear and interactive format, enabling actionable insights at a glance.

 ## Data Collection